netket/netket/docs/docs/install.md

 ```

 If the command fails, you need to install MPI using your favourite package manager.
-In general, for the love of yourself and in order to keep you sanity, *we recomend not to use `conda` together with MPI*.
+In general, for the love of yourself and in order to keep you sanity, *we recommend not to use `conda` together with MPI*.

- - On Mac, we reccomend to use homebrew:
+ - On Mac, we recommend to use homebrew:

 ```
 brew install openmpi